thatsydneything/dokuwiki-docker/README.md

 ``docker run -d --mount source=<CONF VOLUME>,target=/usr/share/dokuwiki/conf --mount source=<DATA VOLUME>,target=/usr/share/dokuwiki/data --mount source=<LIB VOLUME>,target=/usr/share/dokuwiki/lib -e PASSWORD=<YOUR PASSWORD> -p 8080:8080 thatsydneything/dokuwiki:latest``

-A sample docker compose will be available in the future.
+A sample docker compose is available in the repo.

 A kubernetes tutorial will be available in the future.

-**Using plain text passwords in the Docker CLI (or any method for that matter) is not recommended - use secrets instead!**
+**Using plain text passwords in the Docker CLI (or any method for that matter) is not recommended - use secrets instead if possible!**

 ## How To Contact